plone/collective.indexing/README.txt

   .. _`zc.buildout`: http://pypi.python.org/pypi/zc.buildout

 The code was written with emphasis on minimalism, clarity and maintainability.
 It comes with extensive tests covering the code base at more than 95%.
+The package is currently in use in several production sites and considered stable.

 For outstanding issues and features remaining to be implemented please see the `to-do list`__ included in the package.